 To a large degree the education industry itself is a compliance and conformity industry because it sets criteria for establishing benchmarks for educational achievement.
 Standards Michigan’s primary objective is to reduce redundancy and destructive competition among the 100,000-odd colleges, universities and school districts in the United States who are spending at an annual rate of about $300 billion (with meaningful outreach and collaboration with like-minded education industry professionals in other nations).
 It can be a lonely business because most of the US education industry “culture” is built upon social conformity, risk-aversion and the palliative effect of well-above-average employee benefits.

-Still, the global standards system has the practical effect of an effective “shadow government” in technical and business standards.
+Still, the global standards system has the practical effect as a “shadow government” for technology development and regulation.
 We do not want to see summer interns working summer jobs for a US Congressman or Senator writing drafting federal legislation for distributed, decentralized, public ledger (blockchain) technologies.
 There are many consulting organizations domiciled in the Washington D.C. area that would like it that way but we do not.

 The “Constitution” of the US standards system — which resembles the standards systems in other nations — is linked below.
 See Section 2 for interest categories (Producer – General Interest – User)